eic/drich-dev/README.md

     - the image and builds will be stored in `./opt`
   - execute `./eic-shell` to start the container; practically everything below must be executed within this container
-- obtain EIC Software modules, either clone or symlink the repositories to the specified paths:
+- obtain EPIC Software modules, either clone or symlink the repositories to the specified paths:
   - modules:
     - [ip6](https://github.com/eic/ip6) to `./ip6`